sr-lab/pwned-api-wrapper/README.md

 // ...

+// Query API, single password. var apiClient = new ApiPwnedClient("https://api.pwnedpasswords.com/");
+var apiOccurrences = apiClient.GetNumberOfAppearances("hunter2");

-var client = new PwnedApiClient("https://api.pwnedpasswords.com/");
+// Query local file, several passwords. var localClient = new LocalFilePwnedClient("pwned-passwords-2.0.txt");
-var occurrences = client.GetNumberOfAppearances("hunter2");
+var localOccurrences = localClient.GetNumberOfAppearances(new[] { "matrix1", "password123" });
 ```

 ### PwnedApiWrapper.Shared
 Just contains shared code used in each project in the solution (some file I/O and hashing stuff).
 Don't even worry about it, but make sure `PwnedApiWrapper.Shared.dll` stays alongside the compiled versions of other projects or they won't work.

 ### PwnedApiWrapper.App
-A command-line application *"Pwned Passwords Explorer"* that offers you the functionality of `PwnedApiWrapper` in from the command line.
+A command-line application *"Pwned Passwords Explorer (PPExp)"* that offers you some of the functionality of `PwnedApiWrapper` from the command line.
 To get usage information from the utility itself, use the `-h` option like so:

 ```
 ppexp -h